conductor-sdk/conductor-python/README.md

 export CONDUCTOR_AUTH_SECRET=your_key_secret
 ```

-Run the application and view the executions status from Conductor's UI Console.
+Run the application and view the execution status from Conductor's UI Console.

 > [!NOTE]
 > That's it - you just created and executed your first distributed Python app!